 According to the PRC Patent Law, which was promulgated by the Standing Committee of the National People's Congress on March 12, 1984 and most recently amended on October 17, 2020, patent protection is divided into three categories, namely, invention patents, utility model patents, and design patents.
-Invention patents are valid for twenty years from the date of application, while design patents are valid for fifteen years from the date of application and utility patents are valid for ten years from the date of application.
+Invention patents are valid for twenty years from the date of application, while design patents are valid for fifteen years from the date of application.
 To be patentable, invention or utility models must meet three criteria: novelty, inventiveness, and practicability.
-Once an invention patent, or an utility model patent is granted, unless otherwise permitted by law, no individual or entities are permitted to engage in the manufacture, use, sale, or import of the product directly derived from applying the production technology or method protected by such patent, without consent of the patent holder, otherwise, the use will constitute an infringement of the patent rights.
+Once an invention patent, or an utility model patent is granted, unless otherwise permitted by law, no individual or entities are permitted to engage in the manufacture, use, sale, or import of the product protected by such patent or otherwise engage in the manufacture, use, sale, or import of the product directly derived from applying the production technology or method protected by such patent, without consent of the patent holder, otherwise, the use will constitute an infringement of the patent rights.